opdavies/oliverdavies.uk/source/_pages/speaker-info.md

 ## Bio

 [Oliver Davies][website] ([@opdavies][twitter]) has been building websites since 2007, and speaking at meetups and conferences since 2012.
-He is a Full Stack Developer and an Acquia certified Drupal Grand Master, who also has experience with DevOps and systems administration as well as development with Symfony, Laravel, Sculpin and Vue.js.
+He is a Full Stack Developer and an Acquia certified Drupal Grand Master, who also has experience developing with Symfony, Laravel, Sculpin and Vue.js, as well as with DevOps and systems administration.

 He is a {{ site.work.role }} at [{{ site.companies[site.work.company].name }}][work], a Drupal core contributor and mentor, and an open source and contribution advocate.

-He regularly blogs and gives talks about web development and systems administration, maintains and contributes to various open source projects, and co-organises DrupalCamp Bristol as well as the Drupal Bristol, PHP South West and PHP South Wales user groups.
+He regularly blogs and gives talks on various topics, maintains and contributes to various open source projects, and co-organises the PHP South Wales user group.

 [twitter]: {{site.twitter.url}}
 [website]: {{site.url}}